MansM/mansm.github.io/_drafts/building-homelab.md

 - Micro USB power cables
 - Flat ethernet cables (as short as possible)

+# The setup
+<<TODO: create diagram>>
+In this tutorial we will 2 raspberry pi's.
 # Prerequisites
 First download the latest Hypriot linux build for your raspberry and write them to the sd cards.
 I recommend to give your raspberries static IP's or give them static IP's through DHCP.
 Log in to the raspberries and give them a nice hostname (when you are at it, dont forget to update).
 Kubernetes takes the amount of available memory in account, so we need to disable swap.
 Do this by removing the swap entry from /etc/fstab and the command: ```swapoff -a```.
-You have to do this on all hosts
+You have to do this on all hosts.

+Hypriot comes with docker already installed but if you used a different OS image or using vagrant you probably need to install docker yourself.

 # Installing the master
 First we need to install kubeadm.
 Kubeadm is the tool that manages the lifecycle of a Kubernetes cluster.
 As kubeadm is not in the default repositories we need to install the kubernetes repository first, before we can use it we also need to add the GPG key: